Brand Hong Kong - Asia's world city

 Introduction

 Cerebrovascular disease (CVD) is a group of diseases related to blood vessels supplying the brain.
-The brain artery can be blocked by blood clots and deprive the brain cells of nutrients and oxygen.
-Alternatively, bursting of a brain artery causes a devastating cerebral haemorrhage with disruption of brain tissue.
+The arteries of the brain can be blocked by blood clots and deprive the brain cells of nutrients and oxygen.
+Alternatively, bursting of an artery of the brian causes a devastating cerebral haemorrhage with disruption of brain tissue.
 The disease can cause severe disabilities and even death.

 Situation in Hong Kong